jenharris/handbook/docs/10-ux/services/research/card-sorting.md

 * Gathers lists of words people use to describe groups of information

 ## How to do it:
-1. Decide what you want to learn.
+1. Decide what you want to learn:
     * Do you need to learn broad ideas about the information space?
 Validate a draft structure?
 Explore a structural idea in detail?
 Compare different audience groups?
 Justify a recommendation?
     * Common goals:
       * Learn how users think about the content and main groups to create top-level categories and sub-categories